-In addition to this you may sometimes want a drum sound that isn't entirely 'natural' so EQ (equalization) can come in really handy.
-For example, if you're recording some death metal drums and you need a really clicky kick drum you'll find that most of the lower mid range frequencies of your kick drum are useless.
-By adding some presence in the 3kHz region you'll bring out the clicky attack of the kick drum which will help the kick to come forward when mixed with distorted guitars.
+In addition to this you may sometimes want a drum sound that isn’t entirely ‘natural’, so EQ (equalization) can come in really handy.
+For example, if you’re recording some death metal drums and you need a really ‘clicky’ kick drum, you’ll find that most of the lower mid range frequencies of your kick drum are useless.
+By adding some presence in the 3kHz region you’ll bring out the ‘clicky’ attack of the kick drum which will help the kick to be audible when mixed with distorted guitars.
 It really depends on what type of drum sound you are trying to achieve.

-When I started putting this article together my plan was to write down each frequency setting that I used for each part of the kit.
-This resulted in me losing the will to live so I decided it would be easier and more useful for you if I simply provided screen grabs of my channel strip settings which give you a clear visual display of what I did to each track.
-I work in Ableton but the settings used for EQ, gate and compression should be pretty universal.
+When we started putting this article together our plan was to write down each frequency setting that we used for each part of the kit.
+After we realized how painfully tedious that process would be we decided it would be easier and more useful for you if we simply provided screen grabs of our channel strip settings which give you a clear, visual display of what we did to each track.
+We work in Ableton but the settings used for EQ, gate and compression should be pretty universal.

-Click here to download the channel strip settings that I used for this drum mix.
+Click here to download the channel strip settings that we used for this drum mix.

 Step 5 – Compression

-I'll often use EQ first and then apply compression is this seems to be the more widely accepted practice however in reality I've found that I can get really good results regardless of which order I use these two vital tools.
-The most important thing when using compression is not to overdo it (unless that's the sound your after).
+We’ll often use EQ first and then apply compression as this seems to be the more widely accepted practice however, in reality we’ve found that we can get really good results regardless of which order we use these two vital tools.
+The most important thing when using compression is not to overdo it (unless that’s the sound you’re after).

-The best advice I can offer when applying compresson or EQ is to constantly A/B your track.
-By that I mean always compare the raw track to the processed track by periodically switching off your processing.
-If it sounds better raw, you've clearly overcooked your processing.
+The best advice we can offer when applying compression or EQ is to constantly A/B your track.
+By that we mean always compare the raw ‘unprocessed’ track to the ‘processed’ track by periodically switching off your processing.
+If it sounds better raw, you’ve clearly overcooked your processing.

 Step 6 – A/B comping while in ‘The Mix’